monica-youssef/James/README.md

 # James

+Input: Word document of commentaries from the book of James
-Goal: Take in word doc of commentaries and turn it into json
+Goal: Format commentaries into JSON format of
+   {
+    "text":
+    "chapter":
+    "verse":
+    "author":
+    "source":
+  },